-Chemistry as the central science is by its nature interdisciplinary, drawing on both mathematics and physics to understand basic principles and helping to inform the understanding of structure and reactivity in biological systems.
-As such, in addition to chemistry, students demonstrate competency in calculus, physics, and biochemistry.
+Chemistry, as the central science, is by its nature interdisciplinary, drawing on both mathematics and physics to understand basic principles and helping to inform the understanding of structure and reactivity in biological systems.
+As a result, in addition to chemistry, students demonstrate competency in calculus, physics, and biochemistry.

 The curriculum provides the chemistry courses upon which individualized programs may be constructed.
 Specific programs are arranged by students in consultation with their advisor and must be approved by the chairperson of the Department of Chemistry.

 Major requirements: Mathematics 170-180; Physics 121-122 or 131-132; Chemistry 130-131, 250-251, 270, 310, 280-281, 340, 420, 421 (For the teacher certification track, Biology 103-104 and Education 432 substitute for Chemistry 310, 281 and 421)

 Course Sequence - Classes of 2015 - 2017

 Please refer to the College Catalogue and consult with your academic advisor for recommended course sequencing.
 Revised graduation requirements for each graduating class can be found in the Guide to the Core Curriculum.

 Course Sequence - Class of 2018 and Beyond

 |Freshman English 105||Core / Language|

 |Chemistry 130||Chemistry 131|